Only have 1 week in Sri Lanka? Read on for my express 1 week Sri Lanka itinerary to help you make the most of your time!

 If you are an independent traveler to Sri Lanka then I recommend booking one-way point-to-point transfers as you go.
 There’s no need to book a driver who will accompany you for the entirety of your trip as you will need to figure out driver accommodation for them, and the worst-case scenario is that you get paired with a less-than-helpful or unprofessional driver who you are then stuck with for the rest of the time.

 Most hotels can help you to book a private car and driver to your next destination – just let them know where you are going next and when you need the car.
 They will then provide you with a quotation.
 In general, a day or more’s notice is ideal so that they can call their contacts.
-However, you can also use Uber’s intercity service or reach out to transportation companies (I have used ACE Cabs a few times in the past, and also highly recommend Andrew’s car service – he can be reached via Whatsapp at +94 776 042 915, or you can find him on Facebook and contact him via Messenger if you search for “Sri Lanka Taxi Andrew”.
+However, you can also use Uber’s intercity service, PickMe or reach out to transportation companies for quotations.
+I have used ACE Cabs in the past, and also highly recommend Andrew’s car service – he can be reached via Whatsapp at +94 776 042 915, or you can find him on Facebook and contact him via Messenger if you search for “Sri Lanka Taxi Andrew”.

 For any journeys under 60-90 minutes, it is also possible to take a tuk tuk unless you have lots of luggage.
 However, tuk tuks are not allowed onto highways so your travel time can go up significantly as the coastal belt and some inland roads can experience significant traffic.

 While it is technically possible to hire a car and drive yourself around for this Sri Lanka travel itinerary, the roads can be difficult to navigate and people (especially bus drivers) drive like absolute madmen.
 You are also not legally allowed to drive in Sri Lanka using an international driving license without the proper local accreditation.
 It’s best to leave the hard work to professional drivers, and you can rest up in the car during long drives.

 Safety in Sri Lanka